boyazhang314/EN-Cube/README.md

 ## About

-EN-Cube (encryption cube) has a simple and straightforwards user interface which focuses on the three main components of an encryption scheme
+EN-Cube (Encryption Cube) is an encryption scheme based off a 3x3 Rubik's Cube.
+It has a simple and straightforwards user interface which focuses on the three main components of an encryption scheme

 **Generation**